danthorpe/Money/README.md

 Take a look at the example project, Custom Money, for an example of a custom local FX provider to exchange your 🐝s.

 ## Installation
 Money builds as a cross platform (iOS, OS X, watchOS) extension compatible framework.
 It is compatible with [Carthage](https://github.com/carthage/carthage).
-It is also available via CocoaPods
+It is also available via CocoaPods.

 ```ruby
 pod ‘Money’
 ```

-At of writing there seems to be issues with the CocoaDocs generator for pure Swift 2 projects.
-This means that the project doesn’t have a page/docs in CocoaPods sites.
+At of writing there are some issues with the CocoaDocs generator for pure Swift 2 projects.
+This means that the project doesn’t have a page/docs in CocoaPods sites, however they are available through Xcode.

 ## Architectural style
 Swift is designed to have a focus on safety, enabled primarily through strong typing.
 This framework fully embraces this ethos and uses generics heavily to achieve this goal.